 Small but mighty.

-For the 2015 EOFY donations drive, Re brought to life one feature that truly differentiates Griffin: it’s size.
-Griffin’s capacity of just 105 people means the audience enjoys a uniquely intimate relationship with the actors on stage.
+Re brought to life one feature that truly differentiates Griffin – it’s size.
+With 105 seat capacity, the audience experiences a uniquely intimate relationship with the actors on stage.

-The ‘Really Intimate Theatre’ pop-up brought the relationship between actor and audience even closer.
-This mini-theatre set up in bustling East Circular Quay had room for one actor and one spectator only.
-Over the course of a day, 75 one-on-one performances were delivered, giving a new audience an intense shot of live theatre.
+The ‘Really Intimate Theatre’ pop-up brought that relationship even closer.
+This mini-theatre, set up in East Circular Quay, had room for one actor and one spectator only.